RSE-Sheffield/pando-python/episodes/optimisation-dict-set.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Dictionaries and sets are appropriate for storing a collection of unique data with no intrinsic order for random access
+- Dictionaries and sets are appropriate for storing a collection of unique data with no intrinsic order for random access.
 - When used appropriately, dictionaries and sets are significantly faster than lists.
 - If a list or array is used in-place of a set, it should be sorted and searched using `bisect_left()` (binary search).